Catacombe dei Cappuccini: Interments

 In 1871 Brother Riccardo was the last friar interred in the catacombs, but other famous people were interred after that.
 The catacombs were officially closed in 1880 but tourists continued to visit.
 The last burials are from the 1920s and 1930s.
 Among the final interments was Rosalia Lombardo, then nearly two years old, whose body remains remarkably intact, preserved with a procedure performed by Professor Alfredo Salafia.
 His process included formalin to kill bacteria, alcohol to dry the body, glycerin to keep it from over drying, salicylic acid to kill fungi, and the most important ingredients, zinc salts (zinc sulfate and zinc chloride) to give the body rigidity.
 The formula is one part glycerin, one part formalin saturated with both zinc salts, and one part of an alcohol solution saturated with salicylic acid.
+Further decomposition of Lombardo's body necessitated the mummy to be moved to a drier spot in the catacombs and the coffin placed inside a hermetically sealed glass enclosure with nitrogen gas to prevent decay.
 The final burial was that of Giovanni Licata di Baucina, the count of Isnello, in 1939.

 The catacombs contain about 8,000 corpses and 1,252 mummies (as stated by last census made by EURAC in 2011) that line the walls.
 The halls are divided by category: men, women, virgins, children, priests, monks, and professionals.
 Some bodies are better preserved than others.
 Some are set in poses; for example, two children are sitting together in a rocking chair.
 The coffins were accessible to the families of the deceased so that on certain days the family, including the deceased, could join their hands in prayer.

 Famous people buried in the catacombs include: